-Edmonton’s Indigenous Court, Mental Health Court and Drug Treatment Court Service use restorative justice principles in sentencing a person convicted of a criminal offence.
+Edmonton’s Indigenous Court, Mental Health Court and Drug Treatment Court use restorative justice principles in sentencing a person convicted of a criminal offence.

 The Edmonton Indigenous Court, Edmonton Mental Health Court and Edmonton Drug Treatment Court are three specialized courts in the Provincial Court of Alberta.
 They use restorative justice as an approach to sentencing a person convicted of a criminal offence.